agold-rh/healthcare-nlp-appengine-demo/README.md

 ![screencast](screencast-short.gif)

-## This is a conversion of the GoogleCloudPlatform/healthcare-nlp-visualizer-demo Cloud Function
+## GoogleCloudPlatform/healthcare-nlp-visualizer-demo
-## based demo to AppEngine standard.
+1. This is a fork and conversion of that project code to AppEngine standard.
-1. In this case, AppEngine is simpler to deploy than a Cloud Function and a separate web server.
+1. In this case, AppEngine is simpler to deploy than a Cloud Function with a separate web server.
 1. The demo app can be easily protected by IAP (https://cloud.google.com/iap/docs/concepts-overview).

 ## Prerequisites